jtatia/Course-Management-System/README.md

 # Course-Management-System

-Innovation Lab Project - IIT PATNA
+Innovation Lab Project

-Course Management System is a java based application that serves as a platform for the academic interaction between students and professors.
-It is integrated with online compiler and code evaluator with language support for C,C++,Java and Python.

 ##Contributers<br />
 Jai Tatia<br />
 Kshitij Jauhri<br />
 Shashwat Tiwari<br />
 Abhijit Roy

+Course Management System brings to an institute all the features in terms of management of courses and marks by teachers and is convenient for students in terms of downloading and uploading assignments.